Julius Platzmann: Early life and education

 The Platzmann family manorial estate at Hohnstädt.

-He became interested in drawing and botany, however, and after just three years at the Fürstenschule, he transferred to the Dresden Academy of Fine Arts, where his teachers would include the well-known painters Gustav Jäger and Julius Schnorr von Carolsfeld.
+Many Fürstenschule alumni would go on to study at the University of Leipzig.
+Platzmann, however, had a longstanding interest in art, and after three years at the Fürstenschule, he transferred to the Dresden Academy of Fine Arts in 1850.
+His teachers would include Gustav Jäger, Julius Schnorr von Carolsfeld, Ernst Friedrich August Rietschel and Adrian Ludwig Richter.